cscorley/Kaleidoscope/README.md

 proper firmware API.

-The only difference to doing so is that predefined assertions might require less user code to do the same and the generated testing code might be less sensitive against API changes to the Kaleidoscope core.
+The only difference to doing so is that predefined assertions might require less user code to do the same and your code might be less sensitive against API changes to the Kaleidoscope core.

 ## Key activation

-When testing, key action (press/release/tap) is the most important input that causes the firmware to react.
+When simulating and testing, key action (press/release/tap) is the most important input that causes the firmware to react.

 In contrast to a real experiment where the user hits a key on the keyboard,